fluxcd/website/content/en/flux/concepts.md

 ## GitOps

-GitOps is a way of managing your infrastructure and applications so that whole system is described declaratively and version controlled (most likely in a Git repository), and having an automated process that ensures that the deployed environment matches the state specified in a repository.
+GitOps is a way of managing your infrastructure and applications so that whole system is described declaratively and version controlled, and having an automated process that ensures that the deployed environment matches the state specified in one or more Git repositories.

 For more information, take a look at the following resources: